garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 If an inmate is denied permission to go to the bathroom, she may instead ask for permission to have an accident.
 This request also may be granted or denied at the authority's discretion.
 Once an inmate has asked permission to wet or soil herself, she will no longer be allowed to use the toilet in any circumstances; she must either wet or soil herself if given permission, or hold it if she is not.

+When an inmate receives permission to go to the bathroom, she must also ask the restroom monitor for permission to go to the bathroom.
+The restroom monitor may either allow the inmate to go, forbid her from using that bathroom (requiring the student to find another bathroom), or order her to have an accident (either outside the restroom or in front of the toilet).
+If the restroom monitor orders the inmate to have an accident, the inmate must return to the authority that originally gave her bathroom permission and tell them that she didn't make it.

 ## Accident On Command
 An inmate ordered to "have an accident" must proceed to the location specified by the authority (typically a public place - during class, this is usually in front of the blackboard), adopt whatever pose is ordered of them, and proceed to urinate or defecate in her panties or diaper until she is empty.